-These are mean and nasty affairs where seven professors sit around a table and drill you with questions for nearly two hours.
+These exams are mean and nasty affairs.
+Seven professors sit around a table and drill you with questions for nearly two hours.
 They’re very protective of the university Ivory Tower, so they do everything they can to keep you out.

 The hostility makes the process of sitting for those exams frightening an stressful in every possible way.

 And frankly, most people never make it.
 I don’t know what the figures are now, but back then, the graduation rate from Ph.D. programs in Canada was a mere 13%.

 In other words, out of every 100 people who enter grad school, 87 walk away without a degree.

 But I wasn’t one of those who left the hallowed halls empty-handed.
 And it’s all because I took action and used the memory techniques I’d learned on that magical day during the depths of my nearly suicidal depression.

 Of course, it’s not as if my studies were suddenly free from challenges.

 The memory techniques boosted my confidence and this gave me increased clarity.
 But I still struggled to read with the amount of focus needed to even discover and isolate the information I wanted to memorize.
 I also didn’t have Atomic Habits like the kind I’ve since learned from James Clear.